Guides enemiesweaponsgearpvpextraction

 Consumables: bring more healing than a normal raid.
 Vaporizer fire damage stacks and burns through supplies fast.
 Pack Herbal Bandages, Vita Spray, Shield Rechargers, and 4-5 Adrenaline Shots for sprint-breach-extract sequences.
 Note that the Dolabra uses Energy Clips (craftable from Advanced ARC Powercells + Batteries, or purchasable from Tian Wen for 3,000 coins each).
 Stock up before entering since map loot is reduced.
 Use the Crafting Planner to check material costs.

-Solo raiders face an unforgiving but not impossible challenge
+Solo raiders face a tough but not impossible challenge

 Close Scrutiny does not scale difficulty based on squad size.
 The same number of Vaporizers, the same ARC density, and the same Assessors spawn whether you’re solo, duo, or trio.
 This makes solo play inherently harder by design.